-Step 3: If the Independent Review Organization turns down your appeal, you
+Step 3: If the Independent Review Organization turns down your appeal, you choose whether you want to take your appeal further.

 - There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
 If reviewers say no to your Level 2 Appeal, you can choose whether to accept that decision or whether to go on to Level 3 and make another appeal.
 At Level 3, your appeal is reviewed by a judge. - Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.